 The quality of a supplier’s products or services is the next important factor in evaluating supplier risk.
 If a supplier’s products or services are not of high quality, they may not be able to meet your needs.

-A supplier’s delivery record is also crucial in supplier evaluation risk rating.
-If a supplier has a history of late or poor quality deliveries, they may be more likely to fail to meet your expectations.
+A supplier’s delivery record is also crucial when rating supplier evaluation risk.
+If a supplier has a history of late or poor-quality deliveries, they may be more likely to fail to meet your expectations.

-A supplier’s capacity is another important factor in supplier evaluation risk rating.
+A supplier’s capacity is another important factor.
 If a supplier cannot meet your needs, they may not be able to fulfill their contractual obligations.

 How to improve supplier evaluation risk rating?

 There are several ways to improve the SER rating.

 - Improve financial stability: Suppliers can improve financial stability by ensuring strong financial controls and diversifying their supplier base.

 - Enhance performance history: Suppliers can enhance their performance history by ensuring that they have a robust system for tracking and measuring supplier performance.

 - Provide quality of products or services: Suppliers can provide a better quality of your products or services by ensuring strict quality control measures.